 8 Things to do in Jordan for kids

 The 4WD stops at the foot of the towering sand dune and a family alights.

 The landscape around them is stunning, with towering rocky monoliths that rise from the desert floor.

 Their Bedouin guide reminds them that this vast ochre landscape in southern Jordan is where T.E.
 Lawrence joined the Arab Revolt against the Ottoman Turks.

-They gaze up at the dune in awe before beginning their uphill trek.
-Granules of orangey-pink sand oozes into their sneakers with each step they take.
+They gaze up at the dune in awe before beginning their uphill trek while granules of orangey-pink sand ooze into their sneakers with each step they take.

 Suddenly, there’s a giggle from somewhere above and a young girl comes running down the soft sand, stirring up puffs of dust behind her.